 Museums protect valuable historic resources for community enjoyment.
 Residents are welcome to learn from the exhibits and amenities they have to offer.
-Although there are no museums in the Town of Leon, several museums are located in close proximity to the town25.
+Although there are no museums in the Town of Oasis, several museums are located in close proximity to the Town.24

 - Waushara County Museum is housed in the former county jail in Wautoma.
 The Waushara County Historical Society maintains several exhibits detailing the genealogy, antiques, and the history of the sheriffs department.
 The original doors and bars of the jail cells have been preserved.
 Other nearby museums are located in the Oshkosh and Appleton areas. - Pioneer Museum is located in the Village of Wild Rose.
 This museum encompasses the Victorian era home of Elisha and Jane Stewart, Pioneer Hall (bank and drug store), a country school, barn and carriage house. - Woodland Indian Mounds in Whistler Park.
-These historic earthen structures were constructed by Woodland Indians during the period of 650 to 1200 AD. - Quarry Park in Redgranite.
-In 1995, this popular quarry site was designated as a village park.
-Remains of some of the old quarry works can still be seen from the walking path that surrounds the quarry.
+These historic earthen structures were constructed by Woodland Indians during the period of 650 to 1200 AD. - Hancock Public Library is housed in a fully restored historic firehouse.

-Local History26
+Local History25

 The earliest inhabitants of Waushara County were Native Americans.
 Considerable evidence of their civilization has been found.
-A total of 332 mounds, 49 camp and village sites, two spirit stones, two cemeteries, and several other archeological sites have been identified within the County27.
-At one time a number of trails used by Native Americans crisscrossed Waushara County.
-One of the trails originated near Plainfield and ran diagonally through the towns of Oasis, Rose and Springwater before intersecting a trail (in the Town of Leon) that diagonally cuts across the county in a north-south direction.
-Within Waushara County this north-south trail runs northwest from the Green Lake County line; intersecting the towns of Warren, Leon, Saxeville and Springwater.
-Another trail intersects the north-south trail in the Town of Leon and runs in a southeasterly direction through the towns of Leon, Warren and Aurora.
-Traces of Native American existence, in the form of a cemetery and campsites have been found in the Town of Leon.
-Evidence was found in the following areas: Pearl Lake (campsites).
+A total of 332 mounds, 49 camp and village sites, two spirit stones, two cemeteries, and several other archeological sites have been identified within the County.
+A trail once traversed the Town of Oasis from Plainfield Lake southeasterly to the Town of Rose.
+This trail was located north of the chain of lakes that are scattered through the center portion of the Town.
+Traces of Native American existence, in the form of numerous mound groups, enclosures and a campsite have been found near the lakes in the Town of Oasis.
+However, many of these mounds have been plowed over, excavated, vandalized, destroyed and in one instance, dirt from the mound was used in road construction.